rails/rails/guides/source/routing.md

 This will enable Rails to recognize paths such as `/comments/new/preview` with GET, and route to the `preview` action of `CommentsController`.
 It will also create the `preview_new_comment_url` and `preview_new_comment_path` route helpers.

-#### A Note of Caution

-If you find yourself adding many extra actions to a resourceful route, it's time to stop and ask yourself whether you're disguising the presence of another resource.
+TIP: If you find yourself adding many extra actions to a resourceful route, it's time to stop and ask yourself whether you're disguising the presence of another resource.

 Non-Resourceful Routes
 ----------------------